Admin

 Do I have to pay for my medical coverage?

-If you’re an eligible, full-time, active employee working 25 hours or more per week, two plans are available where the Employee only rate is fully paid for you by OCPS.
+If you’re an eligible, full-time, active employee working 25 hours or more per week, one plan is available where the Employee only rate is fully paid for you by OCPS.
 If you are an eligible, part-time, active employee working at least 17½ hours per week, but less than 25 hours per week, 50 percent of the premium is paid for you by OCPS in the those plans.
-In addition, there are two plans available that require a small employee contribution for employee only coverage.
+In addition, there are three plans available that require a small employee contribution for employee only coverage.
 A rate sheet is available on this website.
 Medical insurance also is available through payroll deduction for your spouse/same-sex domestic partner and/or your eligible children.
 Rates vary by plan and coverage.

 What is “half family” and how does it work?